 Arrival at school after 7:40 AM requires the student to report to the middle school attendance office for a tardy slip before entering class.
 A verbal parental confirmation or a tardy slip, which is to be completed by the parent or guardian, must be returned to the homeroom teacher the next school day.
 After the fifth tardy (not necessarily consecutive days), a letter will be sent to parents/guardians informing them of the tardiness.
 Additional tardies may result in assigned team detentions and/or parent conference.
-Students who arrive at school after 9:40 AM without lawful excuse will automatically be assigned an after school detention to be served the next day.

 If a student is illegally absent from school he/she will receive a “zero” for work missed during the truancy.
 The student is required to make-up the time missed by attending after school detentions.
 Continued infractions may result in referral to the magistrate.